hbrobotics/ros_arduino_bridge/README.md

 --------
 This branch (indigo-devel) is intended for ROS Indigo and above, and uses the Catkin buildsystem.
 It may also be compatible with ROS Hydro.

-This ROS stack includes an Arduino library (called ROSArduinoBridge) and a collection of ROS packages for controlling an Arduino-based robot using standard ROS messages and services.
+This ROS metapackage includes an Arduino library (called ROSArduinoBridge) and a collection of ROS packages for controlling an Arduino-based robot using standard ROS messages and services.
 The stack does **not** depend on ROS Serial.

 Features of the stack include: